jannschu/datamatrix-rs/README.md

   <img src="src/datamatrix-rs.png" alt="Data Matrix encoding 'datamatrix-rs'">
 </p>

-This library features an optimzing, and linear time encoder which achieves the smallest possible encoding size.
+This library features an optimizing, linear time encoder which produces an encoding with the smallest possible number of codewords.

 The Data Matrix standard (ISO/IEC 16022:2006) contains a heuristic to decide which encoding modes to use, and in most cases that works.
 A straightforward implementation will not have linear runtime, though.
-This library uses an idea similar to the A\* algorithm.
+This library instead casts the mode selection as a shortest path problem over the encodation modes and solves it with a forward sweep that keeps, after each input character, only the cheapest plan per mode (dominance pruning).
+This bounds the work per character by a constant and yields linear runtime.

 The optimizer is special about this implementation, most implementations use the heuristic.
 See the list of related projects below for credits and references to